philipperemy/deep-speaker/README.md

 ### Training

 The code for training is available in this repository.
+It takes a bit less than a week with a GTX1070 to train the models.

 System requirements for a complete training are:
-- At least 100GB of free disk space.
+- At least 100GB of free disk space on a fast SSD.
 - 32GB of memory.
 - A NVIDIA GPU such as the 1080Ti.